-The current Idaho Reading Indicator (IRI) is given to all (K-3) public school students who qualify.
-The IRI is an early reading diagnostic and screener for students in K-3rd grade.
+Idaho’s Reading Indicator (IRI) is administered to all K-3 public school students.
+IRI is an early reading screener and diagnostic assessment.
 The screener is mandatory for Idaho public school students in the Fall and Spring with optional winter administration.
 Progress monitoring is available to all students.

 The Idaho Reading Indicator (IRI) is a kindergarten - grade 3 assessment.
 Idaho State Statute section 33-1806 requires that all public school students in kindergarten and grades 1, 2, and 3 have their early literacy skills assessed.

 The IRI is administered twice a year; once in the fall and once in the spring.
 School Districts/schools have the discretion to administer a winter IRI assessment; however, this assessment is optional.

 A student’s score on the IRI is reported in one of three achievement levels: Tier 1 (At Grade Level), Tier 2 (Near/Below Grade Level),Tier 3 (Well Below Grade Level).

 Fall IRI results are reviewed by school personnel for the purpose of providing necessary interventions to sustain or improve a student’s reading skills: